Nazca: Nazca lines

 The Nazca culture is famous for its desert line drawings, the product of complex construction projects carried out by a hierarchical society from 500 BC to AD 500.
 Contrary to the popular belief that the lines and figures can be seen only from an aircraft, they are also visible from the surrounding foothills and other high places.
 There are innumerable formations of both animals and geometric designs.

-Local tour companies sell flights (sobreveltos) over 12 main figures, the most famous of which are the hummingbird, the condor, and the monkey.
+Local tour companies sell flights (sobrevueltos) over 12 main figures, the most famous of which are the hummingbird, the condor, and the monkey.
 The spiral tail of the monkey inspired the spiral in the "P" of the Perú logo, which is also found on its currency.
 UNESCO declared the Nazca Lines a World Heritage Site in 1994.

 Airport

 Nazca has a small airport, the Maria Reiche Neuman Airport, used mainly for touristic flights over the Nazca lines.
 It was named for a woman who did much to study the Nazca lines and bring them to international attention as products of pre-Hispanic man.